Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = WIP 3.8.4 =
 - Added a new filter to allow overriding of the File Download field's URL validation.
+- Fixed a header already sent warning when using the "customizer"

 = 3.8.3 =
 - Spanish translation file updated.